-With the help of the legendary Tommy Sparks and Ray Brown, Fred learned the art of porting and relieving and souping up engines.
+While working at Eddie Meyer Speed Equipment alongside the legendary Tommy Sparks and Ray Brown , Fred learned the art of porting and relieving and souping up engines.
 Soon Fred was hooked up with Earl Evans and his team.
 Their Bonneville and lakes successes began to add up.
 In 1953 Betz and Carrillo built a streamliner that they believed could do 300 mph.
-With Fred driving the left front wheel exploded, sending the streamliner into a 1500 feet cartwheel.
+With Fred driving, the left front wheel exploded and sent the streamliner into a 1500 feet cartwheel.
 While Fred came out of it alive, he lost part of his leg.

-Carrillo?s later foray into the connecting rod business has resulted in his involvement with racing across the board.
+Carrillo's later foray into the connecting rod business has resulted in an internationally successful business and involvement in racing across the board.